BukolaFato/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi there!
-I'm Fatoba Adebukola 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Fatoba Adebukola 🤓, a data analyst specialing in results-driven data analyst leveraging statistical expertise, data visualization tools, and business acumen to drive informed decision-making, optimize processes, and uncover actionable insights.

 <!--Mention your top/relevant skills here - core and soft skills-->